clicon/clixon/doc/startup.md

 made.
 This allows a user to program upgrade funtions in the backend plugins to automatically upgrade the XML to the current version.

-Clixon also has a system-provided [automatic upgrading method](#automatic-upgrades) based on Yang changelogs covered in a separate chapter.
+Clixon also has an experimental [automatic upgrading method](#automatic-upgrades) based on Yang changelogs covered in a separate chapter.

 A user registers upgrade callbacks based on module and revision ranges.
 A user can register many callbacks, or choose wildcards.